-Part 4, Derivatives party accounts
+Part 4, Derivatives Party Accounts

-Part 5, Compliance and recordkeeping, except section 31, Policies and Procedures
+Part 5, Compliance and Recordkeeping, except section 31, Policies and procedures

-FORM 93-101F1

-SUBMISSION TO JURISDICTION AND APPOINTMENT OF AGENT FOR SERVICE OF PROCESS
+FORM 93-101F1 SUBMISSION TO JURISDICTION AND APPOINTMENT OF AGENT FOR SERVICE OF PROCESS

-(Sections 39 [foreign derivatives dealer] and 46 [foreign derivatives adviser])
+(Sections 39 [Exemption for foreign derivatives dealers] and 46 [Foreign derivatives advisers])

-- 1. Name of person or company ("Foreign Firm"): - 2.
-If the Foreign Firm was previously assigned an NRD number as a registered firm or an unregistered exempt international firm, provide the NRD number of the firm. - 3.
-Jurisdiction of incorporation of the Foreign Firm: - 4.
-Head office address of the Foreign Firm: - 5.
-The name, email address, phone number and fax number of the Foreign Firm's chief compliance officer, or equivalent.
+1. Name of person or company ("Foreign Firm"): 2.
+If the Foreign Firm was previously assigned an NRD number as a registered firm or an unregistered exempt international firm, provide the NRD number of the firm.
+3. Jurisdiction of incorporation of the Foreign Firm: 4.
+Head office address of the Foreign Firm: 5.
+The name, email address, phone number and fax number of the Foreign Firm's chief compliance officer, or equivalent Name: Email address: Phone: Fax: 6.
+Section of National Instrument 93-101 Derivatives: Business Conduct the Foreign Firm is relying on: Section 39 [Exemption for foreign derivatives dealers] ☐ Section 46 [Foreign derivatives advisers]